What is Communication Studies?

 Because of the high demand for many COMM courses, students who miss the first class day without prior consent of the instructor are subject to being dropped from the course so that other students may be added.
 Although it is strongly discouraged, It is the student's responsibility to secure prior consent of the instructor if absense on the first day of class is necessary.

 A student who has completed 90 hours with a minimum GPA of 3.50 is eligible to write a Senior Honors Thesis.
 Students who elect this option are expected to complete their theses in the course of a single semester.

 Minor in Communication Studies

-The minor in Communication Studies requires a total of 18 semester hours, 3 of which are core hours: COMM 1010, and 6 of which must be upper-level hours.
-The core hours must be taken before enrolling in any of the 15 additional hours of coursework.
+The minor in Communication Studies requires a total of 18 semester hours, 6 of which must be in upper-level hours.
 Minors must observe the system of prerequisites for upper-level courses.

 Departmental advisors are available for consultations on the minor in communication studies.